flectra-hq/flectra/doc/reference/qweb.rst

 is equivalent to the previous example.

-``foreach`` can iterate on an array (the current item will be the current value), a mapping (the current item will be the current key) or an integer (equivalent to iterating on an array between 0 inclusive and the provided integer exclusive).
+``foreach`` can iterate on an array (the current item will be the current value) or a mapping (the current item will be the current key).
+Iterating on an integer (equivalent to iterating on an array between 0 inclusive and the provided integer exclusive) is still supported but deprecated.

 In addition to the name passed via ``t-as``, ``foreach`` provides a few other variables for various data points:

 .. warning:: ``$as`` will be replaced by the name passed to ``t-as``

-:samp:`{$as}_all`
+:samp:`{$as}_all` (deprecated)
     the object being iterated over

+    .. note:: This variable is only available on JavaScript QWeb, not Python.

 :samp:`{$as}_value`
     the current iteration value, identical to ``$as`` for lists and integers, but for mappings it provides the value (where ``$as`` provides the key)